kaushalmeena/anime-lookup/README.md

 # Anime-Lookup

-A chrome extension that searches for a animes using Jikan API.
+A chrome extension that searches for a anime using Jikan API.

 ## Getting Started